Noura98Houssien/DBMS_Bash/README.md

 - Database name or column name shouldn't contain any special characters or start with number
 - we use gsub function inside UpdateRecord script and doesn't work with all version of git.we use git with version 2.27.0
 - Project consists of two directory one for operation called "scripts" and the second for Database storage called "DBs"
+- when create new table there are two files created in DBs directory one to save the data ex: TableName and another hidden file       to save the metadata ex:.TableName
+- each row in the file represent record ,and columns separated by ":"

 # installation
 clone this repo in your directory then change dir to scripts